Research Infrastructure

 Isotope variations in nature result from radiogenic ingrowth, the mass-dependent fractionation of stable isotopes.
 In meteorite samples in particular, isotope variations also result from irradiation processes or residues of nucleosynthesis.
 The investigation of the isotopic composition of elements in geological and cosmochemical materials makes it possible to gain new insights, e.g. into the formation of the solar system and its planets, geodynamic processes on Earth, environmental changes and the temporal sequence of geological events.

-There are many other measuring instruments for analysing hard rocks, gases and liquids - see the facilities of the Institute of Geology and Mineralogy - as well as a clean laboratory (see below) where the samples are prepared.
+There are many other measuring instruments for analysing hard rocks, gases and liquids - see the facilities of the Institute of Geology and Mineralogy - as well as a clean laboratory.These clean rooms are particularly suitable for the chemical extraction of elements for isotope analysis and are equipped with laminar flow workstations, distillation devices, etc.